microsoft/PowerBI-Developer-Samples/.NET Framework/README.md

 ## Step 1 - App Registration

-Register an application to be used to call Power BI APIs using the [Embed Setup Tool](https://aka.ms/embedsetup/UserOwnsData)
+1. Register an application to be used to call Power BI APIs using the [Embed Setup Tool](https://aka.ms/embedsetup/UserOwnsData)
+2. Enable Access token option under “Implicit grant” in Authentication section of AAD app

 ### Registration parameters per sample

 Redirect URL  - http://localhost:13526/Redirect

 Home Page URL - http://localhost:13526/

+### App permissions to be configured in AAD app

+1. Report.Read.All
+2. Dashboard.Read.All

 Registration Example: